 Driving Miss Daisy

 The popular "Driving Miss Daisy," directed by 2014 Pulsar Award winner for Best Director and three-time 2014 Wilde Award nominee John Manfredi, will begin its run at Performance Network Theatre on Sept.
 25. Co-producing the production and lending a hand in Performance Network's revitalization is longtime Detroit sports and entertainment executive Tom Wilson.
 Continue..

-The Creation of Cabaret
+The Birth of Chad